On-campus employment includes the following:

 - Project Work: Similar to an internship or co-op, this is work that a department asks you to do in relation to your major or past experience.

-- Graduate Aide Positions: To be eligible to hold a graduate aide position during any semester, you must be enrolled as a graduate student in a degree-seeking or teacher licensure program and be registered for at least 3 credit hours during the entire length of the position.
+- Graduate Aide Positions: To be eligible to hold a graduate aide position during any semester, you must be enrolled as a graduate student in a degree-seeking or teacher licensure program and be registered for at least 3 graduate level (50000 or above) credit hours during the entire length of the position.
 To obtain a graduate aide position, inquire within your department, at the Office of Career Services, or with the Graduate School.

 Back to the Student Employment home page.